bioinfo-pf-curie/mpiBWA/README.md

 Release 1.0 from 20/11/2017

+Changes in  LAZYCHUNCK branch:
+1) remove memory leaks
+2) update results section
+3) test with 600Gb (x2) fastq files and 100 jobs: ok.
+4) reproducibility with constant number of jobs: ok.

 Notes:
 If want 100% reproducibility whatever the number of jobs use the master branch or the FULLMPI branch.
+But if you want go faster use LAZYCHUNK branch.

 Release 1.0 from 17/11/2017

 Changes in  LAZYCHUNCK branch